 Tacinga inamoena (K.Schum.)
 N.P.Taylor & Stuppy

-Tacinga inamoena is a shrubby, much branched, often spreading cactus up to 20 inches (50 cm) tall and up to 11.7 feet (3.5 m) wide.
-The stem segments are grey-green or bluish, green when young, round to obovate or oblong, with slight protuberances on the surface, up to 6.4 inches (16 cm) long and, to 3.6 inches (9 cm) wide and up to 1.4 inches (3.5 cm) thick.
-The areoles are small, grey to yellow, when young filled with minute yellowish-brown glochids.
-Rarely it develops 1 to 2 grayish white, acicular spines up to 1.2 inches (3 cm) long on some joints.
+Tacinga inamoena is a shrubby, much-branched, often spreading cactus that grows up to 20 inches (50 cm) tall and 11.7 feet (3.5 m) wide.
+The stem segments are grey-green to bluish-green, green when young, round to obovate or oblong, with slight protuberances on the surface.
+They are up to 6.4 inches (16 cm) long, 3.6 inches (9 cm) wide, and 1.4 inches (3.5 cm) thick.
+The areoles are small, grey to yellow when young, and filled with minute yellowish-brown glochids.
+Rarely this plant develops 1 to 2 grayish-white, acicular spines up to 1.2 inches (3 cm) long on some joints.
 The large and shiny flowers are brick-red or orange and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zone 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 Though the large variety of species within the Opuntia genus means different types of prickly pears may need slightly different care, all are desert cacti that need lots of sun, lots of light, and very little water.
 If you live in a hot, arid area – particularly the American Southwest – these plants can generally be planted outside, left alone, and enjoyed.
 Though Opuntia will grow just fine in a garden, they can be grown in pots as well.